What we do

 Can we phenotype with higher precision?

-Can we improve our understanding of the immune system using modern single-cell technology?
+Can we improve our understanding of the immune system and improve CAR T cell design using modern single-cell technology?

 We have a particular interest in the immune system, especially to improve treatment of cancer.
 Using single-cell technology, with new readouts, we have especially found a new JUNB+ state of CD4 T cells.
 This state seems better delineated from an epigenetic standpoint rather than using transcriptomics.
 It seems intertwined with memoryness, as well as circadian rhythm and cell cycle, which somehow might explain why it is hard to separate.
 We however also find it in several previous single-cell atlases, and it is especially prevalent in exhausted CAR T cells.
 A better understanding of this state, which does not conform to the dogma of CD4 T cell subtypes, might thus be key to understanding several properties of T cells, including how to better make them fight cancer.